 - Command, School, Community Communications: School Liaison Officers serve as subject-matter experts for installation commanders on K-12 issues, helping to connect command, school and community resources.

 - Home School Linkage and Support: School Liaison Officers assist Navy families by gathering and sharing information on home schooling issues, policies and legislation from local school districts.
 They also help leverage Navy Child and Youth Programs resources to support these families.

 - Partnerships in Education (PIE): PIE creates a volunteer network of resources to support installation and community members who have a vested interest in the success of all youth.

 - Post-Secondary Preparations: School Liaison Officers leverage installation and school resources to provide graduating military students with access to post-secondary information and opportunities.

 - Special Needs System Navigation: School Liaison Officers provide information about installation and community programs and services, make referrals to the Exceptional Family Member Program, and offer assistance in navigating the administrative systems within local education agencies.

 Academic Anchor is Navy Region Southwest's bimonthly School Liaison Newsletter.
 It addresses educational issues that affect military children in our region and provides information about upcoming events.

 School Liaison Events

 Contact your installation School Liaison Officer for event information in your area.
-Information is also available on the following Facebook page:
+Information is also available our Facebook page:

 How to Ensure a Smooth Move